 In 2015, she appeared on a panel at SXSW titled “The Hidden Power Of Humor,” where she talked about how social causes can use comedy to make change, did an “uncomfortable interview” with Dan Harmon for Seeso, and appeared on the Laugh Button’s two-part year in comedy podcast.
 In 2016, she was featured on truTV’s one-hour documentary about the movie Tommy Boy, and moderated a panel for the Brooklyn Comedy Festival titled “Turning Your Passion Into Your Profession,” featuring comedy, art and editorial producers.

 Hi I’d like to talk to you about Tommy Boy and this waiter is taking forever.

 In January 2017, she was published in the New York Times, which was pretty cool.
 In June she moderated a panel on influencer marketing for Turner that was 20% about the Kardashians and 30% jokes about Fyre Festival.
 In September, she won a Cynopsis Rising Star Award, just barely scraping into the coveted “Under 30” award category that makes media professionals fear aging.

-Her biggest accomplishment to date, however, is having once led a week-long viral campaign in Austin, TX to find and meet Bill Murray.
+Her biggest accomplishment to date, however, is having once led a week-long viral campaign to find and meet Bill Murray at South By Southwest.
 She succeeded.